 Traditional therapies are all about the limitations of the child;

 Anat’s work is all about the possibilities.

 ~Trish Karlinski, Mother of child with cerebral palsy

-With the Anat Baniel Method we will not try to make your child do what they can’t.
-Instead we always work with the child where he or she is at the present time.
-When the child is unable to roll over to their belly, come up to a sitting position, crawl or stand on his own, we will avoid trying to have them be in these positions until they have figured out how to do it themselves, with no help or minimal help, and make sure that it is their intention to do it.
+With the Anat Baniel Method® NeuroMovement®, we will not try to make your child do what she or he can’t.
+Instead, we always work with the child where he or she is at the present time.
+When children are unable to roll over to their belly, come up to a sitting position, crawl, or stand on their own, we will avoid trying to have them be in these positions until they have figured out how to do it themselves, with no help or minimal help, and make sure that it is their intention to do it.

-With typically developing children, we observe the child to see if there are areas of movement, cognition, emotion, and interpersonal relations where her or his brain could benefit from increased differentiation, leading to increased skill in that area.
+With typically developing children, we observe to see if there are areas of movement, cognition, emotion, and interpersonal relations where their brain could benefit from increased differentiation, leading to increased skill in that area.

 We Offer Anat Baniel Method® NeuroMovement® Intensives

 We work with the children in what we call “intensives,” that is groups of 5-10 lessons given over 5 days.
 Two to four weeks later, the child returns for another intensive.
 As the child’s abilities progress, frequency of the visits goes down.
 Once the child is greatly improved, he or shee needn’t come back, except for an occasional “tune up” or when there is a new challenge.
 Since we work with many families who come from out of town, when needed, we schedule the program to accommodate the reality of each family.